-To schedule an appointment or learn more information, visit the Counseling and Psychological Services website at sjsu.edu/counseling.
+To schedule an appointment or learn more information, visit the Counseling and Psychological Services website.

-Peer Connections is your campus-wide resource for mentoring (time management, note taking, learning strategies, adjusting to college, etc.) and tutoring (including over 120 different courses and undergraduate writing).
+Peer Connections is your campus-wide resource for mentoring (time management, note taking, learning strategies, adjusting to college, etc.) and tutoring (including over 200 different courses and undergraduate writing).
 In addition, Peer Connections provides classroom support through Supplemental Instruction Leaders, Learning Assistants, Peer Mentors, and Embedded Tutors.
 Your instructor will announce if a Peer Educator is in your class.
-Peer Connections also has space for studying and offers breakfast snacks for students each day while supplies last.
+Peer Connections also has a welcoming space for studying in the Student Services Center right near parking.
 All services are FREE to SJSU students.

 Students experiencing challenges meeting their basic needs including, but not limited to, access to food, shelter, and a safe space are encouraged to contact SJSU Cares.
 Students who feel that their class performance may be affected by these challenges are encouraged to notify their professors, if comfortable doing so.
 Faculty members may be able to provide flexibility within the course for students working with a case manager.